EnderNon/idmangler-cli/README.md

 Go to the [releases tab](https://git.frfrnocap.men/endernon/idmangler-cli/releases)
 ### Option 2: compile yourself
 requirements: rust, cargo
-use cargo run --release to build and run.
+use `cargo run --release` to build and run.
 ### Option 3: get from crates.io
 Requirements: rust-lang
+run `cargo install idmangler-cli`.

 ## Usage
 - Move the program to some folder along with config.json .
 Download these three files and place them next to the program: